jordanbeth/MIT-OCW-Introduction-to-Programming-in-Java/GoodProgrammingDesign/Debugging&Pseudocode.md

   - Tools: Detect potential errors
   - Test your implementation
   - Check your work: [assertions](http://docs.oracle.com/javase/7/docs/technotes/guides/language/assert.html)

+### 3. Reproduce the Error
+* Figure out how to repeat the error
+* Create a minimal test case
+  - go back to a working version
+  - introduce changes one at a time until the error reappears
+  - eliminate extra stuff that is not used

+### 4. Generate Hypothesis
+* What is going wrong?
+* What might be causing the error?
+* Question your assumptions

+### 5. Collect Information
+* Get information about what is going on inside the program
+* `System.out.println()` is a very powerful debugging tool

 ---
 ### JUnit Testing (Eclipse, Ant, or Maven)